Sep 29, 2010 – Wednesday – Volendam arrives in Kaua’i

 At 3pm today the captain addresses the ship, telling us that we will not be stopping at Lahaina on Maui.
 The combination of losing so much time due to backtracking for the medical evacuation on the 24th and the exceedingly rough seas and storm force winds means there is no way to make up for lost time.
 We will be proceeding to Nawiliwili Harbour, Lihue, Kauai (which was our next scheduled stop).
 This means at least one more day at sea, however by my estimate we should easily arrive on time in Kauai on the 30th.
 Everyone I talked with seemed to be fine with this deviation.
-Our shore tours will be refunded, as will our port fees for Lahaina.
+Our shore excursions will be refunded, as will our port fees for Lahaina.

 We are currently 870 miles from Kauai, proceeding at 20kts.
-Daytime temperature is 24C, so things are warming up outside.
+Daytime temperature is 24C, so things are warming up nicely outside.

 Sep 28, 2010 – Tuesday – Volendam at sea, enroute Seattle to Kauai

 The captain announces we will arrive in Nawiliwili on Kauai tomorrow at 5pm, so we will be staying overnight, leaving tomorrow afternoon.
 This is great, since it will give us more time on Kauai, and makes our car rental the following day more appealing, since we will be able to get away from the crowds.